School of Engineering

 What can I do now to prepare for the biomedical engineering program at Widener?

 We recommend courses in mathematics, biology, chemistry, and physics, preferably at the honors or AP level.
-Refer the undergraduate catalog for basic curriculum requirements for admission.
+Refer to the undergraduate catalog for basic curriculum requirements for admission.
 Please visit Admissions for additional information.

 In addition to earning a BS degree in biomedical engineering, can I also pursue pre-med studies at Widener?